 - Greater security.
 Financial services firms have the resources and experience to provide highly secure custody solutions that offer greater protection against hackers or internal misuse.

-Digital Asset Custody Challenges.
-For custodians and investors alike, a key challenge is to find the right combination of security, speed, efficiency and operational flexibility:
+For crypto custody providers and investors alike, a key challenge is to find the right combination of security, speed, efficiency and operational flexibility:

 - Security versus speed.
 Historically, these were conflicting requirements.
 The conventional wisdom was that cold storage, which takes assets offline, was necessary to maximize security.
 The tradeoff is that it could take at least 24-48 hours to transfer assets.
 This may be acceptable to some investors focused on holding assets for the long term, but it’s completely inadequate for high-speed institutional trading.
 The alternative, online hot wallets, provided speed – but also resulted in frequent security breaches.
 Fortunately, custodians and investors no longer need to choose between security and speed.
 Advanced technologies such as MPC and hardware isolation facilitate rapid transactions while providing strong asset protection.

 - Efficiency and operational flexibility.
 Older digital asset security technologies created operational inefficiencies that translated into higher operating costs for custodians and institutional investors.
 The manual processes associated with cold storage are slow and error-prone.
 The inflexibility of multisig made it difficult to efficiently scale operations and adapt to changing business needs, and resulted in higher transaction costs.
 Again, security technologies such as multi-party computation, combined with increased automation, are removing these constraints and making it possible to build scalable, efficient custody services that can support the needs of institutional and individual investors.

 History of Digital Asset Custody